7 Stocks To Watch For August 25, 2020

 - Analysts are expecting salesforce.com, inc. (NYSE: CRM) to have earned $0.67 per share on revenue of $4.90 billion for the recent quarter.
 Salesforce will release earnings after the markets close.
 Salesforce shares gained 3% to $214.80 in after-hours trading.

 - Palo Alto Networks Inc (NYSE: PANW) reported better-than-expected results for its fourth quarter and issued upbeat forecast for the first quarter.
-The company also announced plans to acquire The Crypsis Group For $265 million.
+The company also announced plans to acquire The Crypsis Group for $265 million.
 Palo Alto shares dropped 2.7% to $259.84 in the after-hours trading session.

 - Before the markets open, J M Smucker Co (NYSE: SJM) is projected to report quarterly earnings at $1.68 per share on revenue of $1.81 billion.
 Smucker shares rose 0.4% to $113.45 in after-hours trading.